Podcasts & newsletters I recommend (Updated: Feb 2022)

 🇮🇳[Startups & Tech] Inc42: If you’re interested in the Indian tech / startup space, you’ll like this.
 Also some lovely guides and resources, and access to many online events and stuff.
 Their weekly newsletters do detailed deep-dives into relevant topics.
 This is expensive at ₹5000 a year but the writing and analysis is excellent.

 [Business & stats] Exponential View: Azeem Azhar puts out a weekly chart-based newsletter that’s a delight for data junkies trying to understand the world a little better.

 [Global news] Foreign Affairs: As the name suggests — geopolitics and stuff.
+I love their neutral and historical (rather than reactive) perspective.
 Usually long articles and while it’s mostly looked at with an American lens, it covers enough to make sense to any geography. $40 for a year.

 [Longform] Aeon: I suppose I’ll end with this — the gold-standard in long-form internet articles.
 Sort of like Medium’s big brother.
 Haven’t explored properly but yet to come across something I won’t like.

 Also: CTQ Compounds’ Daily Reader program: One article a day, with a supportive Telegram community that forces you to spend 10–15 minutes a day on a wonderful long-read curated by their team.
 At ₹12k for 6 months, it might be expensive for some, but I find it worth it in terms of value I get out of it.
 So if you’d like to build a reading habit and are happy to pay for curation, I recommend these guys.

 - Things of Internet: I started this newsletter in June 2020, where I share one cool digital thing every week (something a brand did, a cool campaign, a new feature… Something).
 I charge ₹300 a year for it, which I think is decent value.
 Lifetime is ₹2000 (plus GST).